 In 2019, the program was approved by the Department of Health to provide Health Home Plus services.
 This program mandates a more intensive level of care management services to persons suffering from SMI (Severe Mental Illness) and a minimum of four contacts per month with each client is required.
 Only those staff with a certain level of educational credentials and experience are permitted to work with those clients.
 In 2019, 17 Health Home Plus cases were opened, and another 10 were pending at the end of the year.

 Late in 2019, the agency contracted with SUNY Ulster to provide services for the students enrolled in the “New Start for Women” program, a one-year program to assist low income women with families in obtaining the skills to gain employment.
 A case manager is located part- time (twice per week) in the SUNY offices to provide case management services to those students.

 The agency continues to participate in the two major DSRIP efforts for the Hudson Valley, namely one established under the leadership of Montefiore Hospital, and the second under the leadership of Westchester Medical Center.

 The program has stationed case managers in Ellenville and in New Paltz, in addition to Kingston, to better address the needs of the residents of those communities.
 They work out of Family’s walk-in centers and are able to provide localized service to respond to the lack of transportation available in the county.

-The program has also begun a collaboration with Step One, an outpatient substance use disorder treatment facility in Highland.
-The program has assigned a case manager to be stationed in that facility to provide case management services to clients in substance use disorder treatment.
+The program continues a collaboration with Step One, an outpatient substance use disorder treatment facility in Highland.
+A case manager is stationed part-time in that facility to provide case management services to clients in substance use disorder treatment.